DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 </script>
 ~~~

-In the above code we do the following:
+In the above code we have done the following:

 - set a container for the gantt
-- specify the dates format to load data from the server side
+- specified the dates format to load data from the server side
-- initialize gantt
+- initialized gantt
-- enable data loading
+- enabled data loading
-- initialize dataProcessor in the REST mode to work with the server side
+- initialized dataProcessor in the REST mode to work with the server side

 The server side itself will be implemented a bit later.
 For now, you can run the application and see that a gantt is rendered on the page.